 How Do I Protect The Ground Under The Fire Pit From Heat Damage?

 Fire pit mats or pads are specifically designed to protect the ground from heat damage.
 These mats are made from fire-resistant materials and can withstand high temperatures without transferring heat to the ground.
 By placing a fire pit mat or pad beneath your fire pit, you create a protective barrier that prevents any potential damage to the ground.

-See also How Do I Ensure Proper Ventilation For A Gas Fire Table?
+See also How Do I Clean And Maintain The Burner System Of A Gas Fire Table?

+How Do I Protect The Ground Under The Fire Pit From Heat Damage?